 The International Standard Content Code (ISCC)

-The Liccium Trust Engine is based on the International Standard Content Code (ISCC), which is a system developed by the ISCC Foundation.
+The Liccium Trust Engine is based on the International Standard Content Code (ISCC), an upcoming ISO standard and decentralised identification system, developed by the ISCC Foundation.

-ISCC is an open identification system for the cultural and creative communities that utilises short identifiers to identify and match digital media assets.
+ISCC is a decentralised identifier and an open identification system for the cultural and creative communities that utilises short identifiers to identify and match digital media assets.
 The codes are generated using a combination of cryptographic and similarity- preserving hashes.
 They enable decentralisation of content identification, and matching of similar or duplicate content.

 The main distinguishing feature of the ISCC to other existing standardised content identifiers (e.g., ISBN, DOI, or ISRC) is the fact that the ISCC is generated from the content file itself.
 This means that anyone with access to digital content – it could be the original creator, a publisher, an intermediary, an online platform, or a consumer – can decentrally generate the same or similar identifier from the same or similar digital media asset.